extrawurst/gitui/THEMES.md

 Alternatively you may make a theme in the same directory mentioned above with and select with the `-t` flag followed by the name of the file in the directory.
 E.g. If you are on linux calling `gitui -t arc.ron` wil use `$XDG_CONFIG_HOME/gitui/arc.ron` or `$HOME/.config/gitui/arc.ron`

-Valid colors can be found in tui-rs' [Color](https://docs.rs/tui/0.12.0/tui/style/enum.Color.html) struct.

 Notes:

 * rgb colors might not be supported in every terminal.
 * using a color like `yellow` might appear in whatever your terminal/theme defines for `yellow`
+* valid colors can be found in tui-rs' [Color](https://docs.rs/tui/0.12.0/tui/style/enum.Color.html) struct.
+* all customizable theme elements can be found in `style.rs` in the `impl Default for Theme` block